brickbazooka9/Entrepreneur_CW1/README.md

 <!-- Added by Vineet -->

-The development of XYZ was guided by key market research insights and stakeholder analysis, focusing on the evolving needs of real estate professionals and home buyers.
-The primary factors influencing XYZ’s design and functionality include the rising demand for data-driven decision-making, the AI adoption gap in real estate, and competitor weaknesses.
+The development of ScuderiaEstate was guided by key market research insights and stakeholder analysis, focusing on the evolving needs of real estate professionals and home buyers.
+The primary factors influencing ScuderiaEstate’s design and functionality include the rising demand for data-driven decision-making, the AI adoption gap in real estate, and competitor weaknesses.

-### Market Insights Informing XYZ Development
+### Market Insights Informing ScuderiaEstate Development

 **1. Rising Demand for Data-Driven Decisions**